8 key things to watch out for in the autumn 2024 budget

 VAT on private schools

-The government has announced plans to remove the exemption which saw private school not have to pay 20 per cent VAT.
+The government has announced plans to remove the exemption which saw private schools not have to pay 20 per cent VAT.

 The change is due to come in in January.
 But Ms Reeves is expected to confirm that military families, who often have to move countries and homes, will be protected from the change in her Budget.